 One of the highlights of Elies is its restaurant.
 Not only is it a delight to be served at pretty tables under the olive trees - geraniums spilling from pots, gravel crunching underfoot - but the food is among the best we have sampled in the area.
 Wild greens, grilled meats and fish with aromatic herbs: it is fresh, flavoursome and liberally infused with the oils of Kalamata.
-The only proviso is that the restaurant is shut in winter, and closes around 6pm in shoulder season (typically April-May and Sept-Oct); but if you want to preorder your dinner, Fani and Stavros will bring it to your room any time until 9pm - chosen from the lunch menu, and without any irritating room-service charge) so you can dine on your veranda.
+The only proviso is that the restaurant is shut in winter, and closes around 6pm in shoulder season (typically April-May and Sept-Oct); but if you want to preorder your dinner, staff will bring it to your room any time until 9pm (without any irritating room-service charge) so you can dine on your veranda.

 There's also a boho-chic bar for cocktails and espressos, and a winter dining room with high rafters.

 As for dining out, you're spoiled for choice in Kardamyli, 10-15 mins' gentle walk away: beachfront Gialos is the nearest (and recommended), Kiki's has authentic home fare, while Lela's boasts an unrivalled seaside setting.